CharlieHesuda/XAML-/Projects-using-Material-Design.md

-If your project uses Material Design in XAML feel free to add a link, image/video, and paragraph describing the project here.
-When possible please list projects in alphabetical order.
+If your project uses Material Design in XAML feel free submit an issue to add it.

 ## [Artemis](https://github.com/Artemis-RGB/Artemis)